A helping hand with depression. A husband’s point of view.

 This is why it’s important, to begin with, the question “Why?”.
 If you begin with “How?” or “What?” you might struggle to find the solution because our pattern of thinking has the habit of what-how-why?

 If you reverse the pattern, you can find the solution, because you don’t know what you want to do if you don’t have a goal or the reason why you want to do it in the first place.

 You know what you want.
 You want to get out of depression, right?
 But how are you going to do it, if you don’t see the point in the first place, which is the reason why depression makes you feel numb and careless about the future.

 Now imagine this, just reverse the pattern.
 Begin with “Why?”, and you have a reason to move on in the first place!
 It makes it easier to see how you are going to get out of depression.

 Life can feel pointless because you’re putting all of your precious time and energy into things that aren’t fulfilling you, and so you feel empty.
 Do more of what makes you happy!

-At times like these, you need to take little steps, you need to aim for little changes, instead of the things that feel totally out of our reach.
+At times like these, you need to take little steps, you need to aim for little changes, instead of the things that feel totally out of your reach.

 You could try changing something really small, like what you have for breakfast.
 Making little changes can shake things up.

 Perhaps you could try something new, as my wife did.
-She asked me to start Latin-ballroom classes and we share this passion today.
-Giving things a go could lead to you to find a passion for something that you’d never even thought about before.
+She asked me to start Latin ballroom classes and we share this passion today.
+Giving things a go could lead you to find a passion for something that you’d never even thought about before.

 If you find something that you and your friend or your loved one both like, you will make a huge step.
 It will be a milestone in your recovery.